nithinbekal/nithinbekal.github.io/notes/tell-dont-ask.md

 date:  2017-01-14 20:10:10
 ---

+- Tell your code to do something, don't ask it for internal state
+- Avoid low level details

 >  Procedural code gets information then makes decisions.
 Object-oriented code tells objects to do things.

 -- Alec Sharpe, Smalltalk by Example